Antonov An-225 Mriya: Development

 On 21 December 1988, the An-225 performed its maiden flight.
-It made its first public appearance outside of the Soviet Union at the 1989 Paris Air Show where it was presented while carrying a Buran orbiter.
+It made its first public appearance outside the Soviet Union at the 1989 Paris Air Show where it was presented carrying a Buran orbiter.
 One year later, it performed a flying display for the public days at the Farnborough Air Show.
 While two aircraft had been ordered, only a single An-225, (registration CCCP-82060, later UR-82060) was finished.
 It could carry ultra-heavy and oversized freight weighing up to 250000 kg internally or 200000 kg on the upper fuselage.
-Cargo on the upper fuselage can be up to 70 m in length.
+Cargo on the upper fuselage could be up to 70 m in length.

-A second An-225 was partially built during the late 1980s for the Soviet space program, however, work on the airframe was suspended following the collapse of the Soviet Union.
+A second An-225 was partially built during the late 1980s for the Soviet space program; however, work on the airframe was suspended following the collapse of the Soviet Union.
 By 2000, the need for additional An-225 capacity had become apparent; during September 2006, it was decided that the second An-225 would be completed, a feat that was at one point scheduled to occur around 2008.
 However, the work was subject to repeated delays.
 By August 2009, the aircraft had not been completed and work had been abandoned.
 In May 2011, the Antonov CEO reportedly stated that the completion of the second An-225, which would have a carrying capacity of 250 tons, requires at least $300 million; upon the provision of sufficient financing, its completion could be achieved in three years.
 According to different sources, the second aircraft was 60–70% complete by 2016.